Skip to content

 Phase I (Years 1 and 2)

-In each year of Phase I, you will choose from a range of projects and will work alongside tutors who are active researchers and world-renowned experts in their fields affiliated to our research groups.
+In each year of Phase I, you will choose from a range of projects and will work alongside tutors who are active researchers and world-renowned experts in their fields.
+Find out more about our our research.

-Project themes range from medical humanities, health inequalities and global public health to experimental medicine and biomedicine and evolutionary anatomy.
+Project themes range from medical humanities, health inequalities and global public health to experimental medicine and biomedicine.

 Phase II (Years 3 and 4)